-It is in one of the humanities buildings, lost somewhere between 18th century Italian literature and Greek tragicomedies.
+It is in one of the humanities buildings, caught somewhere between 18th century Italian poetry and Greek tragicomedies.
 Like it is with all such places where the lights blur and shadows dance of their own accord, stories spring up around it like wildflowers.

-One of the students’ favorites is that she was a freshman who had taken her studies a tad too seriously, and who had then taken her own life just a little too eagerly.
-Others swear that she had been pushed down the entire flight of stairs, and that whoever had done it had left her there when she did not move.
-Left her there for days and weeks and months, until her bones sank into the concrete itself.
-Some even whisper that she had been there long before the school itself, and that they had raised the buildings around her to please her.
+A favorite of the student body is that she was a freshman who had taken her studies a touch too seriously, and who had then taken her own life just a little too eagerly.
+Others swear that she was pushed down the entire flight of stairs, and that whoever had done it had simply left her there when she did not move; left her there for days and weeks and months, until her bones sank into the concrete itself.
+Some even whisper that she had been there long before the school itself, and that they had raised the buildings around her.
 Whatever the truth is – if there ever was a truth to begin with – she is still there now.

 Most students are smart enough to avoid her stairwell whenever they can, even if it costs them precious minutes of class time.
-Even during the day, when the sun is at its peak, there is a chill in the hall just outside, and a draft blows constantly from beneath the sill, though it should not.
-Students have learned to keep their footsteps light when they pass by her door, waiting until their gossip is wisely out of earshot before resuming.
+Even during the day, with the sun at its peak, there is a chill in the hall just outside.
+A draft blows constantly out from beneath the sill, like a lonely exhale, though it should not.
+Students have learned to keep their footsteps light and their conversation hushed when they pass by her door, wisely waiting until their gossip is firmly out of earshot before resuming.

 But every so often, someone is running late, and rather than waste any more time running through the winding halls, they would risk disturbing her.

 The faint footsteps of someone following close behind, almost near enough to touch.
-The brush of arms against elbows, as though someone were walking up the stairs at the same time one was walking down.
-A melancholy sigh, and the lonely smell of someone walking beside.
+The brush of cold arms against elbows, as though someone were walking up the stairs at the same time one was walking down.
+A melancholy sigh, and the lonely smell of someone standing just beside.
 The cool breath of a long exhale against the back of exposed necks.
-And sometimes, late at night, it is the sharp scratch of a shoe against concrete, the rustle of a dress, and finally, the weight of a cold hand on a shoulder.
+And sometimes, late at night, when the shadows are thickest, it is the sharp scratch of a shoe against concrete, the rustle of a dress, and finally, the weight of a cold hand on a shoulder.